Thérésa Tallien

-Thérésa Cabarrus, Madame Tallien (31 July 1773 – 15 January 1835), was a Spanish-born French noble, salon holder and social figure during the Revolution.
-Later she became Princess of Chimay.
+Thérésa Cabarrus, Madame Tallien, later Princess of Chimay (31 July 1773 – 15 January 1835) was a Spanish-born French noblewoman and socialite, who is known as a fashion icon and a famous Salonnière during the Directory period Paris.

 Life

 Early life

 She was born Juana María Ignacia Teresa de Cabarrús y Galabert in Carabanchel Alto, Madrid, Spain to François Cabarrus, an ethnic Basque French-born Spanish financier, and María Antonia Galabert, the daughter of a French industrialist based in Spain.
 Thérésa's father founded and governed the bank of San Carlos, which became the Royal Bank of Spain, and was King Joseph I of Spain's Minister of Finance.
 In 1789, he was ennobled by King Charles IV of Spain with the title of count.

 From 1778 to 1783, Thérésa was raised by nuns in France.
 She was a student of the painter Jean-Baptiste Isabey.
 She returned home to the family castle briefly in 1785, and then her father sent her back to France at twelve years old to complete her education and get married.

 The first of her many love affairs was with Alexandre de Laborde; however, the young couple was forced to separate as de Laborde's powerful father, Jean-Joseph de Laborde, disapproved of her.
 Cabarrus then arranged for his "very beautiful" daughter to marry a rich, powerful Frenchman in order to strengthen his position in France.
 On 21 February 1788 Thérésa was married to Jean Jacques Devin Fontenay (1762–1817), the last Marquis de Fontenay, a wealthy aristocrat described as small, red and ugly.
 The bride was fourteen years old.
 Even though in the 1780s Thérésa had begun to take an interest in Liberalism and the principles of the Revolution, she was presented at the court of King Louis XVI.
 The newlyweds visited the royal court of Spain as well.
 On 2 May 1789 Thérésa had a son, Devin Théodore de Fontenay (1789–1815), whose father was perhaps Felix le Peletier de Saint-Fargeau, brother of Louis-Michel le Peletier de Saint-Fargeau.

 When her husband fled at the outbreak of the Revolution in 1789, she resumed her maiden name and obtained a divorce in 1791.
 She took refuge in Bordeaux, where she was supported by her uncle and his family.
 While in Bordeaux she met Jean Lambert Tallien, Commissioner of the National Convention at the theatre.
 Some time later she began an affair with him.
 In December 1793 she appeared as the Goddess of Reason at a large parade organised in Bordeaux by Tallien and his fellow-Commissioner Ysabeau to celebrate the feast of Reason.